pacific-hake/hake-assessment/README.md

   the model in an mcmc configuration.
 These will be loaded during the load phase and attached as the object **mcmc** to it's parent model object.
 If there is no **mcmc** directory, or it failed to load, the **mcmc** list item will be set to **NULL**.

-- When the document is built, a list of models is built by loading each .Rdata file and adding it to the list.

 The following depicts the object structure of each model's .RData file: